MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-scenario.md

 # Shared Calling example scenario

-Before reading this article, be sure you've read [What is Shared Calling](shared-calling-plan.md) and [Set up Shared Calling routing policies](shared-calling-setup.md).
+Before reading this article, be sure you've read [Plan and configure Shared Calling](shared-calling-plan.md) and [Configure Shared Calling routing policies](shared-calling-setup.md).
 Those articles describe licensing requirements, prerequisite configuration, and how to configue a Shared Calling routing policy.

 This article provides a sample scenario for setting up Shared Calling.
 It provides a PowerShell example for the following steps: